mshaik15/TsDev/src/documentation/create_timeseries.md

 ## Function Reference

 ### 1. `validate_inputs(df, dependent_var)`
 * **Purpose**: Ensure input DataFrame is usable
 * **Checks**:
   * DataFrame is non-empty
   * Column `timestamp` exists
-  * Column `dependent_var` exists and is numeric
+  * Column `dependent_var` exists and is numeric (a float or an integer)
 ---

 ### 2. `prepare_data(df, inplace=False)`
 * **Purpose**: Converts `'timestamp'` to `datetime` type and sets it as index
 * **Returns**: DataFrame indexed by `timestamp`
 ---

 ### 3. `infer_frequency(df)`
 * **Purpose**: Prints and returns the most common time intervals between timestamps.
 This is useful to understand the data and how to resample it if needed
 * **Useful for**: Choosing the appropriate frequency (`freq`) for resampling (if needed)
 ---

 ### 4. `resample_series(df, dependent_var, freq, agg)`

 * **Purpose**: Resamples time series using the specified frequency and aggregation method
 * **Example**:

-  * If you want to analyze the data in a different frequency, you can resample it using resample_series
+  * If you want to analyze the data in a different frequency, you can resample it using resample\_series
   * This function changes the frequency of the data by applying a summary method like avg or sum
   * For example, it can convert minute data into hourly data by taking the avg or sum of values within each hour
   * Converting the data into a time series in mins to a time series in hours with `.resample('H').mean()`